-Entry into the Practicum Phase is approved by the Practicum Coordinator in consultation with the adult learner according to their individual situation.
+- Entry into the Practicum Phase is approved by the Practicum Coordinator in consultation with the adult learner according to their individual situation.
 Individual needs of the student are taken into consideration in the process of determining a practicum study plan.
 No part of the practicum may precede the beginning of the academic phase of the course.
-Adult learners must be up-to-date with their academic requirements in order to begin their practicum phase.

-Attendance during the Practicum Phase is a requirement for the intern who is expected to maintain employment at the practicum site for the required consecutive timeline according to AMS policy.
-It is expected that the intern will not be absent from the classroom for more than one day per month in addition to any required days to complete Observation assignments.

-At least 90% of the academic contact hours must be completed prior to the end of the practicum experience.

-Adult learners completing a practicum in a site located more than 100 miles from the nearest WSMS-TEP field consultant are responsible to cover expenses for travel and accommodation for the field visit(s).
-WSMS-TEP makes every effort to work in collaboration with the intern to identify a local field consultant in order to keep additional fees at a minimum.

-The final field visit will be scheduled when all tuition has been paid in full or when alternate payment arrangements have been documented in the intern's file.

-For Infant Toddler and Early Childhood, general requirements for Practicum sites include that the student work a minimum of a half day, five days per week, for the full academic year, under the supervision of a credentialed Montessori teacher in at least the second year of teaching after earning the credential at that level and with the full age range of children for that level.
-The practicum phase must begin within two years of the end of the academic phase.

-For Elementary, all general requirements above apply but that the student works a minimum of a full day, five days per week, for the full school year.

-For Administrator, all half day general requirements above apply, but under the supervision of an Administrator with a minimum of 3 years experience in a Montessori school.

-For Montessori Inclusion Endorsement, candidates will work a minimum of 16 weeks in an inclusive classroom setting as per the half/full day requirements of the age range of their Montessori credential.
+Adult learners must be up-to-date with their academic requirements in order to begin their practicum phase. - Attendance during the Practicum Phase is a requirement for the intern who is expected to maintain employment at the practicum site for the required consecutive timeline according to AMS policy.
+It is expected that the intern will not be absent from the classroom for more than one day per month in addition to any required days to complete Observation assignments. - At least 90% of the academic contact hours must be completed prior to the end of the practicum experience. - Adult learners completing a practicum in a site located more than 100 miles from the nearest WSMS-TEP field consultant are responsible to cover expenses for travel and accommodation for the field visit(s).
+WSMS-TEP makes every effort to work in collaboration with the intern to identify a local field consultant in order to keep additional fees to a minimum. - Interns at every level will engage in a virtual field visit at least once during the practicum phase.
+The virtual visit requirements are outlined in the Practicum course. - The final field visit will be scheduled when all tuition has been paid in full or when alternate payment arrangements have been documented in the intern's file. - For Infant Toddler and Early Childhood, general requirements for Practicum sites include that the student work a minimum of a half day, five days per week, for the full academic year, under the supervision of a credentialed Montessori teacher in at least the second year of teaching after earning the credential at that level and with the full age range of children for that level.
+The practicum phase must begin within two years of the end of the academic phase. - For Elementary, all general requirements above apply but that the student works a minimum of a full day, five days per week, for the full school year. - For Administrator, all half day general requirements above apply, but under the supervision of an Administrator with a minimum of 3 years experience in a Montessori school. - For Montessori Inclusion Endorsement, candidates will work a minimum of 16 weeks in an inclusive classroom setting as per the half/full day requirements of the age range of their Montessori credential.